IELTS Speaking Samples and Answers

 6. How can a teacher make lessons for children more interesting?

 Q. 1.
-What makes a good student?
+What, in your opinion, makes someone a good student?

 Answer: A student is a good student when she/he learns new things at every opportunity not only what is taught in the classroom, but also what is taught by nature and his/her surroundings.
-We would call a student a “good student” also when he/she asks many pertinent questions and tries to find out their answers that ultimately lead him/her to find the “truth”.
+We would call a student a “good student” also when he/she asks many pertinent questions and tries to find out the answers that ultimately lead him/her to find the “truth”.
 And finally, obviously, ordinary people would judge a good student by the grades she/he gets in important exams and tests.

 Q. 2.
 What role should the teacher have in the classroom?

 Answer: The primary role of a teacher should be to teach his/her students the curricular lessons of the school.
-But, at the same time, a teacher should also act as a “mentor” or “role model” in the classroom so that his/her students can learn many other important “lessons of life”, such as the value of discipline, punctuality, hard works, honesty and respect for others, from him or her.
+But, at the same time, a teacher should also act as a “mentor” or “role model” in the classroom so that his/her students can learn many other important “lessons of life”, such as the value of discipline, punctuality, hard work, honesty and respect for others, from him or her.
 In fact, the role of a teacher in the classroom should also include teaching a student how to become a decent and responsible member of society.
-A good teacher doesn’t just teach what is written in the books but also what is not “written” on the books sometimes.
+A good teacher doesn’t just teach what is written in the books but also what is not “written” in the books sometimes.

 Q. 3.
 Do you think computers will one day replace teachers in the classroom?